eyedeekay/TLS-Somewhere/README.md

 ## What?

 I don't blame you.
-So what we've done here is:
+So what we've done here, hypothetically, is:

 1. Tricked Firefox into accepting any certificate signed by our fake CA.
 2. Added a browser extension which *rejects* the fake CA for clearnet sites.